Pasadena Transit: Fares

-Fares may be paid by cash.
-In September 2015, Pasadena Transit began participating in the regional Transit Access Pass (TAP Card) farecard program.
-Passes are kept on the TAP Card.
+Fares may be paid in cash.
+In September 2015, Pasadena Transit began participating in the regional TAP card farecard program.
+Passes are kept on the TAP card.
 Pasadena Transit will honor the regional EZ Transit Pass and all Metrolink tickets as full fare.
 Youth, senior, and disabled riders must use an appropriate Reduced Fare TAP Card in conjunction with an appropriate ID.
 Up to two children ages five and under may ride for free with one paid Full (adult) fare.

 Initially, the base fare was 50 cents (youth and discount riders: 25 cents) when Pasadena ARTS began collecting fares in July 2003.
 The transfer fee to another transit agency was an additional 25 cents.

 Fares were raised in 2009 to 75 cents (adult), 50 cents (youth), and 35 cents (discount).
 Passengers who pay with cash stored on a TAP Card, can ride for 2.5 hours, and will get discounted inter-agency transfers.

-Fleet and facilities
+Bus fleet and facilities

-Fleet

 The six original buses when Pasadena ARTS began were wrapped in a distinct design, themed for the Visual Arts, Symphony, New Year's Day, Historical Landmarks, and Multicultural; they were billed as "Art that really moves you".
 In 2006, the bus livery was redesigned to incorporate each of the six original designs as a unified pattern for all buses.
 The first major replacement of the fleet was completed by 2013.

-Facilities

-Pasadena Transit is managed by the city's Department of Transportation and is housed in a building at 221 E Walnut St. Operations and maintenance are handled by contractors, using a leased facility at 303 North Allen Ave.
+Pasadena Transit is managed by the city's Department of Transportation and is housed in a building at 221 E Walnut St. Operations and maintenance are handled by contractors using a leased facility at 303 North Allen Avenue.
 There are two additional lots for overflow parking and bus storage.